Pythinux/Pythinux/GETTINGSTARTED.md

 ### `pkm`
 This command is the official package manager for Pythinux.
 It has its own manpage ("man pkm") which details how to use it.
 ## Useful packages
 There are a lot of packages in Pythinux.
-There are 2 repositories: `official` and `community`, both of which contain numerous packages you can install.
+There are 2 repositories: `core` and `community`, both of which contain numerous packages you can install.
 The following packages may be of interest:
 * startpkg
 	- Contains several packages from the official repository that may be of interest, such as a window manager and calculator, as well as some command-line utilities.
+* fb
+    - Interactive file browser
+* ftp
+    - FTP client
+* devdoc
+    - Collection of manpages for how to write, package, and share Pythinux programs
+* stopwatch
+    - An accurate command-line stopwatch
-* pentools
+* whois
-	- Another collection of utilities.
-This collection contains a bunch of penetration testing utilities.
+    - Look up WHOIS data for a domain or IP address